GlobalEcologyLab/AvianGD/README.md

 11. **dataset_paper_analysis.R** - code to generate the data used in the genetic diversity analyses.

-12. **resampling_function.R** and **phylANOVA_modified.R** - code to calculate perform phylANOVAs and test for differences in intra-specific genetic diversity between threatened and non-threatened species.
+12. **resampling_function.R** and **phylANOVA_modified.R** - code to perform phylANOVAs and test for differences in intra-specific genetic diversity between threatened and non-threatened species.

 13. **paper_analysis.R** - code to perform the analyses on genetic diversity and for producing the plots.
 This is the main code used to obtain the results presented in the manuscript.